List of Oval Office desks: History

-The first Oval Office was constructed as part of the expansion of the West Wing to the White House in 1909 under president William Howard Taft.
-The room was designed by Nathan C. Wyeth who chose the Charles Follen McKim designed Theodore Roosevelt desk, which was first used by Theodore Roosevelt in the previous executive office, for the new office space.
+The first Oval Office was constructed as part of the expansion of the West Wing to the White House in 1909 under President William Howard Taft.
+The room was designed by Nathan C. Wyeth.
+He chose the Theodore Roosevelt desk, designed by Charles Follen McKim and first used by President Theodore Roosevelt in the previous executive office, for the new office space.
 This desk remained in use by subsequent presidents until, on December 24, 1929, a fire severely damaged the West Wing during President Herbert Hoover's administration.

 Hoover reconstructed the part of the White House affected, including the Oval Office, reopening them in 1930.
 With the repair, Hoover was gifted a suite of 17 furniture pieces including a new desk, known as the Hoover desk, by an association of Grand Rapids, Michigan furniture-makers.
 This new desk was used for the rest of Hoover's term in office and by Franklin D. Roosevelt for his presidency.

-Roosevelt had the West Wing expanded during his time in office including the construction of a new Oval Office.
-After Roosevelt died in office, the Hoover desk was given to his wife, Eleanor Roosevelt, and the Theodore Roosevelt desk was brought back to the newly rebuilt Oval Office in 1945 by then president Harry S. Truman and subsequently used by Dwight Eisenhower.
+Roosevelt had the West Wing expanded during his time in office, including the construction of a new Oval Office.
+After Roosevelt died in office, the Hoover desk was given to his wife, Eleanor Roosevelt.
+In 1945, the Theodore Roosevelt desk was brought back to the newly rebuilt Oval Office by then President Harry S. Truman, and used by Dwight D. Eisenhower.

-John F. Kennedy briefly used the Theodore Roosevelt desk before it was switched out in 1961 for the Resolute desk.
+John F. Kennedy briefly used the Theodore Roosevelt desk, before it was switched out in 1961 for the Resolute desk.
 Jacqueline Kennedy, John F. Kennedy's wife, thought the more ornately carved Resolute desk should be the most visible presidential desk.